A central limit theorem for the number of isolated vertices in a preferential attachment random graph: Abstract

 \section{Abstract}

-We study the number of isolated vertices in a preferential attachment random graph.
-In this graph model vertices are added over time and newly arriving vertices connect to older ones with probability proportional to some sublinear function of the indegree of the older vertex at that time.
-We consider the model with random outdegree introduced by Dereich and M\"orters in \cite{Dereich2009}.
-Using Stein's method and size bias coupling, we deduce bounds in the Wasserstein distance between the law of the rescaled number of isolated vertices and a standard Gaussian distribution.
+We study the number of isolated vertices in a preferential attachment random graph introduced by Dereich and Mörters in 2009.
+In this graph model vertices are added over time and newly arriving vertices connect to older ones with probability proportional to a (sub-)linear function of the indegree of the older vertex at that time.
+Using Stein's method and a size-bias coupling, we deduce bounds in the Wasserstein distance between the law of the properly rescaled number of isolated vertices and a standard Gaussian distribution.

-{\emph{2010 Mathematics Subject Classification}: Primary 05C80, Secondary 60F05}
+{\emph{2010 Mathematics Subject Classification}}: Primary 05C80, Secondary 60F05